Entradas de]

 4. Place the Order:

 If satisfied with the quote, proceed with the order.
-Make sure to provide all necessary documents, such as your BOM, Gerber files, and any other required specifications.
+Make sure to provide all necessary documents, such as your BOM, Archivos Gerber, and any other required specifications.

 5. Payment: